jrodewig/wanderahead.github.io/_posts/2025-04-08-visiting-forsyth-from-a-fox-hunt-to-fried-green-tomatoes.md

   height="499"
   loading="lazy"
 />

+The [Whistle Stop Café](https://thewhistlestopcafe.com) at the end of the block is your destination, both for its role in the film and its delicious cuisine.
+The menu is thoroughly Southern: fried chicken livers, smoked ribs, catfish, country fried steak and sides that range from cornbread to collards.
+Order an appetizer of fried green tomatoes and you’ll understand why people rave about them.
+These magical circles are piping hot with soft yellow centers covered in a crispy, seasoned batter.

 Get there early to put your name on the list.
 This place is hopping.
 In the movie, “the secret’s in the sauce,” but at The Whistle Stop Café today, the